Rockets vs. Kings Player Props Betting Odds

 |3PM

-- The 15.5-point prop total set for Keegan Murray on Saturday is 0.5 less than his scoring average on the season (16).
+- The 15.5-point over/under set for Keegan Murray on Monday is 0.5 less than his scoring average on the season (16).

-- He averages 2.2 more rebounds than his prop bet Saturday of 5.5.
+- He has grabbed 7.7 rebounds per game, 2.2 higher than his prop bet on Monday.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.